Gebretewodros73/alx-pre_course/0x01-git/README.md

-then what this is update for readme file for 0x01-git
+then what is this is update for readme file for 0x01-git